AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Description

-Tokens issued by the trusted Group Server grants users access to groups and files.
+Tokens issued by a trusted Group Server grants users access to groups and files.
 This threat model states that Users are not to be trusted, and will attempt to modify/forge tokens to increase their access rights.
 If a user is able to increase their access rights by modifying/forging a token, tokens become worthless as a method for defining access rights.
 To counter this threat, it must be possible for any third party (i.e. a File Server) to verify the integrity of all tokens received.
 In order to retain the functionality of distributed file servers that can spawn without notifying the trusted Group Server, this verification should be done without contacting said Group Server.
 The following is a diagram showing how token modification could be exploited to gain access to additional groups:

-* **Bob (B)** -> **Group Server (GS)**: `<token request>, Bob`
+* **Bob** logs in to the **Group Server (GS)** and retrieves a token
 * **GS** -> **B**: `<token>`
 * **B** adds group *secret_group* to his token
 * **B** -> **File Server (FS)**: `<requests file f in group secret_group>, <token>`